 Poetry Today is where I reflect on my great passion for poetry, wonder, and mindset, with a nice helping of apocryphal and weird literary stuff sprinkled in (see: Emily Dickinson’s gingerbread recipe).
 Part of my mission is to debunk the notion that academic research is inaccessible or riddled with jargon, or that poetry is “hard.”
 I share tidbits of my PhD on the role of wonder and excerpts of essays and reviews I’m writing for Poetry and elsewhere in an accessible way—otherwise, truly, what is the point.

-I guarantee that there’s a poem waiting to speak to you.
+I guarantee that there’s a poem waiting to speak to OR be written by you.
 I want to help you find each other.

-The paperback of Wound is the Origin of Wonder is out this June from W. W. Norton.
+My most recent collection is Wound is the Origin of Wonder from W. W. Norton.

 Here are some lovely things writers I admire have said about it…